alan125999/CNA-ChromeExtension/README.md

 # CNA-ChromeExtension
-An extension for Google Chrome let you copy users' data more easily
+An extension for na in CCUCNA, let you copy users' data more easily!